Skip to main content

 Open

-In July 2023, OMB stated that it does not plan to take further action on this recommendation, and considers the recommendation to be closed.
+In June 2024, OMB reiterated that while it agreed with GAO's findings in the report generally, it does not plan to take further action on the recommendation due to potential implications for its application of the GPRA Modernization Act as a tool to drive management results for the public.
 We consider this recommendation to be valid for the reasons stated in our report, and we will continue to monitor its implementation status.

 Full Report